 Engaging global supply chain creates positive social impact on communities where suppliers are located.
 By tapping supply chain partners, Consumer Staple companies can take an even greater role in market development in emerging renewable energy markets worldwide.
 The local effects of improving renewable energy resources in these markets are immeasurable.
 To use India as an example again, new renewable energy projects help address human rights concerns by increasing access to electricity, jobs, and education for local communities.

-Renewable energy is a key component in designing a corporate sustainability strategy which encompasses environmental, social, and economic components.
+Renewable energy is a key component in designing a corporate sustainability strategy which encompasses environmental and social components.
 For global, brand-conscious companies in the Consumer Staples sector, this three-pronged strategy designed to address all facets of sustainability will realize a myriad of economic and reputational benefits.
 For more information on how your company can become a clean tech leader, reach out to our team today.

 The post Top 3 Renewable Energy Drivers in the Consumer Staples Sector appeared first on Renewable Choice Energy.